AC & DC SOLENOID SELECTION FACTORS

 The speed of operation of a DC solenoid is dependent upon the input power (NI), the stroke and the load against which it operates and to some degree upon its orientation, whether vertical, horizontal or other.
 The operate times shown on the data and specification sheets are typical at the values of NI, stroke, load and orientation indicated.
 Operate time will increase with an increase of load and stroke and a decrease in NI input.
 Conversely, any decrease in load and stroke or increase in NI will shorten operate time.

-The value of holding forces shown on three of the NI charts for each solenoid series are typical for the value of NI indicated.
-Holding force at other values of NI may be estimated by interpolation.
 As will be noticed, the LT versions of any series exhibit lower “holding forces” than their counterpart (T) versions.
 This is because the LT’s are “anti-bottoming” units, and the holding forces indicated are the forces the solenoids hold against their anti-bottoming means.

 The AC solenoids shown in this catalog are dimensionally the same as their DC counterparts, except the laminated #12, #14, #16 and #18 which have no DC counterparts.
 The AC units differ significantly in performance, however.
 In AC solenoids, a relatively high inrush current occurs which decreases as the plunger moves toward the seated position.